xtuml/bridgepoint/doc-bridgepoint/notes/9761_9762_find_declarations/9761_9762_find_declarations.dnt.md

 6.1 Declaration determination
 6.1.1 Model Element declaration
-The selection shall be used to determine what type of declaration has been selected.
+The selection shall be used to determine what type of declaration has been matched.
 The selected text shall be used to locate an ACT_SMT.
 The selected line number and position shall match that of the ACT_SMT.
 Once found there are there are many subtypes:

 6.1.1.1 Bridge Invocation (ACT_BRG)
 6.1.1.2 Function Invocation (ACT_FNC)
 6.1.1.3 Operation invocation (ACT_TFM)
 6.1.1.4 Interface Operaction Invocation (ACT_IOP)
 6.1.1.5 Interface Signal Invocation (ACT_SGN)
-6.1.1.6 Evenet Specification Statement (ACT_ESS)
+6.1.1.6 Event Specification Statement (ACT_ESS)

 To search for the declaration of a non-transient variable, one of the above must be satisfied.
 This requires a complete parse of the child.
-Once this parse is compleete the tool shall navigate the Body SS, to locate the element under the cursor.
+Once this parse is complete the tool shall navigate the Body SS, to locate the element under the cursor.

 6.1.2 Transient Declaration
-For Transient Variables we shall navigate the metamodel to locate the type.
-Open Declaration shall simply take the user to the initial usage within the same home.
+Find Declaration shall take the user to the initial usage within the same home.
+To do this, we shall navigate the metamodel to locate the type.

-6.2 Location
+6.2 Lookup procedure

+6.2.1 Determination of item to consider using location

-Location shall be determined by using the selection made by the user.
-From the beginning of the user selection, the location shall match the V_LOC line number and start position attributes.
+Location shall be determined by the cursor position.
+From the beginning of the current string, the location shall match the V_LOC line number and start position attributes.

-6.2.1 Resolution
+6.2.2 Resolution

 Once the location is determined an instance of V_LOC shall be found against the activity home associated with the given editor using the location.
-This V_LOC instance shall be used to determine what type of V_VAR is being handled.
+This V_LOC instance shall be used to find the first instance of the V_VAR

 6.3 Open Declaration context menu entry